 - This was actually done in an early Popeye cartoon.
 Popeye and Bluto are running for president and the two are tied.
 The only person who hasn't voted?
 Olive Oyl.
 The episode devolves into the usual brawlfest for Olive's attention and, as usual Popeye wins in the end.

-- In The Flintstones, the episode begins with Fred tied the number of votes against his opponent for the club president and knows that Barney is the only one who didn't vote yet.
+- In The Flintstones, the episode begins with Fred tied for the number of votes against his opponent for the club president and knows that Barney is the only one who didn't vote yet.
 Fred attempts to persuade Barney to vote for him while hanging out together as pals, except that Barney voted for the other guy because Fred's last line while hanging out was "may the best man win".
 They become sworn enemies throughout this episode.

 - Welcome to Mooseport deals with two mayoral candidates who each eventually declare that they're going to vote for the other fellow as the one better qualified to run the town.
 One candidate, an experienced politician, secretly votes for himself anyways and wins by one vote, but feels so guilty he admits his subterfuge and tries to step down in favor of the other candidate.
 The other, a plumber who only sort of wants the position, falsely claims that he voted for himself too, and refuses the offer.